Self-harm learning networks

 • safeguarding and self-harm.

-• parents, families, and carers, both of school age children and young people who self-harm and the wider population.
+• parents, families, and carers, both of school-age children and young people who self-harm and the wider population.

 To utilise digital and remote approaches to network development to optimise learning around self-harm.

-To ensure access to high quality evidence based self-harm resources for all key stakeholders.
+To ensure access to high-quality evidence-based self-harm resources for all key stakeholders.

 To develop a set of quality standards for the development of self-harm resources in Sussex.

-To ensure that learning through the Self Harm Learning Network includes both ‘expert’ evidence-based approaches and learning from local experience and issues.
+To ensure that learning through the self-harm learning network includes both ‘expert’ evidence-based approaches and learning from local experience and issues.

 Book my place